rochesebastien/rochesebastien/README.md

 <img align="center" width="100%" src="https://github.com/rochesebastien/rochesebastien/blob/main/projects.png">

 ## 🚀 About Me
 Hi!
 I have just finished my degree in information systems design, I have been passionate about computer development, particularly the web, since my post-baccalaureate years.
 Driven by creativity and curiosity, I want to become a web developer and deepen my experience in this field.
-That's why I continue on a full stack master web developer for the next 2 years.
+That's why I continue on a master for the next 2 years to become a full stack developper.

 ## 🛠 Skills